baileysutton56/love-data-week-2023/README.md

 ## Navigation
 - **:computer: code:** .Rmd file used to generate final report
 - **:file_folder: data:** Generations dataset used for analysis (see desciption and citation in "Data" below)
-- **:mag_right: documentation:** Documentation files provided with the original data download (see desciption and citation in "Data" below)
+- **:books: documentation:** Documentation files provided with the original data download (see desciption and citation in "Data" below)
 - **:bar_chart: final-report:** Final R Markdown generated PDF report

 ## Data